-Despite the fact that the Staff's recommendations would likely result in the production and delivery of additional disclosure, the Staff recognizes that "too much information can overwhelm retail customers, and may lead them to miss important information or ignore disclosure altogether."25 Therefore, the Staff recommends that the SEC "consider the utility and feasibility of a summary disclosure document containing key information on a firm's services, fees, and conflicts and the scope of its services (e.g., whether its advice and related duties are limited in time or are ongoing)."
-It is conceivable that any effort to reconcile these competing efforts could feed possible liability for investment advisers and broker-dealers that either have sought to provide exhaustive disclosure of conflicts and how they are addressed or attempted to provide concise summary documentation.
-The SEC and the Staff need only to recall the liability concerns that were raised with the use of a summary prospectus for registered investment companies to anticipate the issues and concerns that investment advisers and broker-dealers may legitimately raise in response to a requirement to use a summary disclosure document to relate key information.
+services, fees, and conflicts and the scope of its services (e.g., whether its advice and related duties are limited in time or are ongoing)."24 It is conceivable that any effort to reconcile these competing efforts could feed possible liability for investment advisers and broker-dealers alike that have sought to provide either exhaustive disclosure of conflicts and how they are addressed or have attempted to provide concise summary documentation.
+The SEC and the Staff need only recall the liability concerns that were raised with the use of a summary prospectus for registered investment companies to anticipate the issues and concerns that investment advisers and broker-dealers may legitimately raise in response to a requirement to use a summary disclosure document to disclose key information.

 In a rather limited discussion, the Staff also expresses its concern that investment advisers and broker-dealers not be allowed to "disclose away" conflicts of interest under the uniform fiduciary standard.
-While the Staff acknowledges that the "basic protections regarding conflicts of interest currently available under the Advisers Act would be preserved and would not be watered down," it nonetheless recommends that the SEC consider rulemaking "to prohibit certain conflicts, or where it might be appropriate to impose specific disclosure and consent requirements (e.g., in writing and in a specific format, and at a specific time) in order to better assure that retail customers were fully informed and can understand any material conflicts."
-The Staff's reference to possibly prohibiting certain conflicts is notable and could potentially affect advisers' current approach to conflicts of interest disclosures.
+While the Staff acknowledges that the "basic protections regarding conflicts of interest currently available under the Advisers Act would be preserved and would not be watered down,"25 it nonetheless recommends that the SEC consider rulemaking "to prohibit certain conflicts, or where it might be appropriate to impose specific disclosure and consent requirements (e.g., in writing and in a specific format, and at a specific time) in order to better assure that retail customers were fully informed and can understand any material conflicts."26

-Comparable Enforcement and Non-Scienter Based Enforcement
+Comparable Enforcement and Non-Scienter Based Enforcement.
 Of possible concern is the Staff's intimation that the SEC may seek to enforce the new uniform fiduciary standard under a theory that it does not require scienter or intent to prove a violation of the standard.
-This position is based on case law establishing that scienter is not required for actions brought under § 206(2) of the Advisers Act.
-The Study notes that Exchange Act § 15(m) provides that the SEC's enforcement authority for violations of the "standard of conduct applicable to broker-dealers providing personalized investment advice about securities to retail customers shall include enforcement authority of the SEC with respect to violations of the standard of conduct applicable to an investment adviser under the Advisers Act, including the authority to impose sanctions for such violations."29 Exchange Act 15(m) also provides that the SEC shall seek to prosecute and sanction broker-dealers for such violations "to the same extent as it prosecutes and sanctions violators" under the Advisers Act.
-The Study notes that § 913(h) of the Dodd-Frank Act provides for equivalent authority under § 211(i) of the Advisers Act.
-The Staff explains that, as a result, it contemplates "that any rules implementing the uniform fiduciary standard would provide, at a minimum, for violations of the standard not involving scienter to the same extent as the [SEC] currently enforces antifraud violations involving a breach of fiduciary duty under Advisers Act § 206(2)."
-In a footnote, the Staff notes that "[s]uch rules could enable the [SEC] to enforce the uniform fiduciary duty of broker-dealers and investment advisers providing personalized investment advice about securities in contexts not involving fraud."
+This position is based on case law establishing that scienter is not required for actions brought under Section 206(2) of the Advisers Act.
+The Study notes that Exchange Act Section 15(m) provides that the SEC's enforcement authority for violations of the "standard of conduct applicable to broker-dealers providing personalized investment advice about securities to retail customers shall include enforcement authority of the SEC with respect to violations of the standard of conduct applicable to an investment adviser under the Advisers Act, including the authority to impose sanctions for such violations."27 Exchange Act Section 15(m) also provides that the SEC shall seek to prosecute and sanction broker-dealers for such violations "to the same extent as it prosecutes and sanctions violators" under the Advisers Act.28 The Study notes that Section 913(h) of the Dodd-Frank Act provides for equivalent authority under Section 211(i) of the Advisers Act.
+The Staff explains that, as a result, it contemplates "that any rules implementing the uniform fiduciary standard would provide, at a minimum, for violations of the standard not involving scienter to the same extent as the [SEC] currently enforces antifraud violations involving a breach of fiduciary duty under Advisers Act Section 206(2)."29 In a footnote, the Staff notes that "[s]uch rules could enable the [SEC] to enforce the uniform fiduciary duty of brokerdealers and investment advisers providing personalized investment advice about securities in contexts not involving fraud."30